cognisant/Docs.DevelopmentProcess/README.md

 At the end of every sprint, each member of the team records how much time they spent working on projects for different customers in a 'Time Breakdowns' Google sheet.
 The amount of time each team member was absent from work is also recorded on this spreadsheet.
 This data is used to proportionately bill customers for the team's time.

 This is done as a percentage of the users time over the 2 week period, to a granularity of 1/2 a day (5% of the sprint).

+##### Tracking the productivity of the sprint

+The team maintains a 'Sprint Velocity' Google sheet.
+Every sprint, various metrics such as 'points achieved', 'total distractions (hours)' etc. are recorded on the spreadsheet.
+This data is used to track the team's performance (or 'velocity') over time.

+The 'notes' section of this spreadsheet is used to record anything that may impact a future sprint, such as team member absences.

 ## Tools